 Building confidence.
 Making strides.

 Our Middle Schoolers develop in leaps and bounds, progressing rapidly from fixed homerooms to traveling classes and from open cubbies to lockers.
 Far more important, our 4th-8th Graders make strides toward increasingly sophisticated academic tasks — grappling with complex problems, posing nuanced arguments, and working collaboratively while also learning to increasingly think for themselves.

 Holland Hall Middle Schoolers don’t just study the ecology of the sea.
-They use what they know to create an ocean museum and teach all they’ve learned to their primary school peers.
+They use what they know to create an earth exploration and teach all they’ve learned to their primary school peers.
 They don’t just memorize physics principles.
 They use them to build — and race — boats in a cardboard regatta.
 And they don’t just study global economics.
 Our Middle School students devise and enact plans to fight inequity and poverty, confronting real-world problems in ways that are frequently audacious, inspiring, brilliant, and brave.

 We offer our transformative Middle School experience early, by transitioning our students in 4th Grade — an unusual arrangement that allows younger minds to engage more complex ideas taught by subject specialists sooner.
 Our unique Middle School building reflects that purpose, a serene, well-ordered space where deep thinking and intent concentration spins naturally out of unvarnished interiors and orderly spaces.